LoanDot/LoanDot/README.md

 Game Dev and YouTube guy
-You can probably find me on Twitter, YouTube, and Twitch under the same name.
+You can probably find me on Twitter, YouTube, and Twitch under the same name